KyberNetwork/KIPs/KIPs/kip-28.md

 KNC would be sourced from the [KyberDAO ecosystem fund](https://github.com/KyberNetwork/KIPs/blob/master/KIPs/kip-23.md), under the “Trading and Liquidity Growth” allocation.

+This KIP was first proposed on the governance forum [here](https://gov.kyber.org/t/kip-28-draft-kyberdao-to-open-a-limit-order-for-mknc-holders-to-swap-mknc-to-knc-discuss/2170).

 ## Motivation

 Immediately after determining that Multichain was likely to cease operations, KyberSwap stopped all farms associated with Multichain-deployed KNC contracts and warned users multiple times not to use or interact with these contracts on Avalanche, Arbitrum, Optimism, and Fantom.